ronamosa/protonmail-mcp/README.md

 npm run build
 ```

 To modify the server, edit the files in the `src` directory and rebuild the project.
+The high-level plan for the current hardening work lives in `docs/SDD.md`.

 ## Installation